erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 * Condition Variable API
     1. Wait(mutex, cond)
-        1. mutex is automatically released & re-acquried on wait
+        1. mutex is automatically released & reacquired on wait
     2. Signal(cond)
         1. notify only one thread waiting on condition
     3. Broadcast(cond)
-        1. notify all waiting threds
+        1. notify all waiting threads
 * What happened in the wait function?

     ```